 Start Increasing Your Cash Position

 Cash serves two primary advantages in bear markets.
 The first is to reduce volatility in your portfolio.
-Since cash investments are the type that have no risk of principle, they represent the one corner of your portfolio that will at least hold its value during times of volatility.
+Since cash investments are the type that has no risk of principle, they represent the one corner of your portfolio that will at least hold its value during times of volatility.

 The second advantage is that a large cash position prepares you to take advantage of new investment situations going forward.
 The more cash you have, the better you will be able to position yourself to changing market conditions.

 How can you raise cash, short of selling stocks wholesale?